qawolf/qawolf/docs/docs/api.md

 - `value` <[string]> type this value.
 To clear the element value pass `null`.
 You can also specify a sequence of keystrokes by prefixing the [key](https://github.com/puppeteer/puppeteer/blob/v2.0.0/lib/USKeyboardLayout.js) with the direction: ↓[keyboard.down], ↑[keyboard.up], or →[sendCharacter].
 This is useful for testing hotkeys.
 - `options` <[FindElementOptions] & TypeOptions> find the element with these options.
   - `delayMs` <?[number]> time to wait between key presses in milliseconds.
 Defaults to 300ms for ↓[keyboard.down] and ↑[keyboard.up].
 Defaults to 0ms for →[sendCharacter].
+  - `page` <?[number]> the index of the page to use in order of creation, starting with 0. defaults to the last used page.
   - `skipClear` <?[boolean]> do not clear the element.
 Defaults to `false`.
   - `sleepMs` <?[number]> sleep after an element is found for this time in milliseconds.
 Defaults to [QAW_SLEEP_MS](#qaw_sleep_ms).
   - `timeoutMs` <?[number]> maximum time to wait for an element and page.
 Defaults to [QAW_TIMEOUT_MS](#qaw_timeout_ms).